ironcero/elasticsearchliferay-docker/README.md

 If you want a persisten volume on container you'll need to execute:

 `docker run -d --rm -p 9200:9200 -p 9300:9300 -v PATH:/usr/share/elasticsearch --name elasticliferay ironcero/elasticsearchliferay`

+## Changeing Liferay Configuration
+If you want to use this container for Liferay DXP you will need to change basic configuration.
+This Elasticsearch only work with Liferay when you uncheck "Client transport sniff" option on Liferay Elasticsearch configuration.